yiyuan-he/dotfiles/README.md

 # Set up:
-Config files for my personal development environment.
-It's designed to quickly set up on any Unix/Linux machine.
-I use a mixture of Arch Linux, Ubuntu, and MacOS and this environment generally behaves consistently across all OSes.
+My personal very productive and minimal dev environment.
+It behaves consistently on both Linux and MacOS thanks to nvim + tmux.

 ## Make sure the following are installed:
 - stow